olawills/Yabatech-Search/README.md

 A School project built with Flutter and Firebase.

 # Features
-Users ability to toggle between Dark Theme and Light Theme Scalable and Fast
+- Users ability to toggle between Dark Theme and Light Theme
+- Scalable and Fast
-Available on Android and Web future implementation include availability to IOS devices Ability to Sign In
+- Available on Android and Web future implementation include Availability to IOS devices
+- Ability to Sign In
-Retain History even if their power outage
+- Retain History even if their power outage

 ## Getting Started